 http://www.sherlock-holmes.com/ A newsletter for Holmesians published by our good friends in Cincinnati, Carolyn and Joel Senter.
 Alas!
 The fair city of Dayton is rapidly becoming a mere northern suburb of that ancient and majestic river metropolis.
 A free subscription to the E-Times is a must for up-to-date Sherlock Holmes fans.

-http://beaconsociety.com/ The Beacon Society is a scion society of The Baker Street Irregulars, an international organization of Sherlock Holmes enthusiasts founded in 1934 by Christopher Morley and Edgar Smith.
+http://beaconsociety.com/ The Beacon Society is a scion* society of The Baker Street Irregulars, an organization of American Sherlock Holmes enthusiasts founded in 1934 (see below).
 The Irregulars (known as the BSI) meet every January in New York City for a weekend of celebration and study.
 (Scroll further down this page to learn more about the BSI.)
 The Beacon Society serves as a link to other scion societies, providing teachers with local resources to bring the magic of Sherlock Holmes to life in the classroom.
 The Society has distributed thousands of dollars through its Jan Stauber Grants program.

 ATTENTA--PERICOLO!
 The link below appears to have been taken down.
 We are investigating the problem, but meanwhile please be advised that this link no longer leads to the bookstore described.